Evaluating the Impact of the Cheshire East Emotionally Healthy Schools Pilot Project

 The emotionally healthy schools project (EHS) is a local partnership approach between schools, statutory and non-statutory emotional health and wellbeing services; providing a mixture of whole school and targeted interventions for pupils, underpinned by access to mental health and wellbeing training and consultation to school staff.
 It was developed by Cheshire East Children’s Service to address priority outcomes in its Children and Young People’s Plan, 2015-2018, and was designed in accordance with the principles outlined with the Department of Education’s (2015) white paper: “Promoting children and young people’s emotional health and wellbeing – A whole school and college approach”.The project was piloted in six secondary schools between December 2015 and December 2016.

-The purpose of the research study was to provide independent evaluation of the outcomes for pupils and staff following the delivery of the EHS project.
+The purpose of the research study was to provide an independent evaluation of the outcomes for pupils and staff following the delivery of the EHS project.
 This was in order to identify the effective elements of the pilot for roll out across all secondary schools within the East Cheshire Locality.
-A multi-methods approach was designed in partnership with the local project steering group and members of the local young advisor’s participation group.
+A multi-method approach was designed in partnership with the local project steering group and members of the local young advisor’s participation group.

 The study showed: 1) an increased level of knowledge and confidence in staff and pupils in relation to seeking and providing support for emotional wellbeing issues; 2) improved wellbeing outcomes for pupils receiving targeted support; 3) a decrease in referrals to specialist Child and Adolescent Mental Health Services.